collinsLy/c-9464-484a8122/replit.md

 A comprehensive cryptocurrency trading platform migrated from Lovable to Replit environment.
 The platform includes trading features for spot, futures, P2P, automated trading bots, market analysis, and user management.

 ## Recent Changes
+- **2025-01-04**: Successfully completed migration from Replit Agent to Replit environment
+- **2025-01-04**: Added TradingView chart component to Hero section with real-time BTCUSD chart from Binance
+- **2025-01-04**: Verified application runs cleanly with proper client/server separation and security
 - **2025-01-04**: Fixed Vercel deployment email template issue - removed simple template and updated api/index.ts to use modern email design
 - **2025-01-04**: Deleted unnecessary server/email-service-standalone.ts file that was causing template confusion
 - **2025-01-04**: Ensured all transaction emails in Vercel deployment now use the sophisticated template with V-Systems logo